This is the multi-page printable view of this section. Click here to print...

 Implementation Example

-Reading Configuration Values Using Python
+Reading Configuration Values Using Python for Serial Communication App

 Below is a script that reads the serial ID and configuration values from a TWELITE device programmed with the serial communication app App_Uart, via TWELITE R2/R3.